abutala/water-tracking/README.md

 * 05-22-2020: [v2.2.0] New module for remote browser web usage alerting.
 Also add Twilio SMSing
 * 06-02-2020: [v2.2.1] Dynamically reload-able config
 * 05-29-2022: [v2.3.0] Telsa Powerwall state machine
+* 10-08-2023: [v2.4.0] Telsa Powerwall changed their APIs.
+Update TeslaPy to latest.
+  Replace Twilio with Pushdown for notification - Only did this in manage_power, but will want to roll ot out to other apps to

 ### Pending:
 * Eliminate Constants.sh using https://goo.gl/UgfwCr